JosephBerman/jberman.dev/index.md

 Hi!
 I'm Joseph.
-I am a computer engineer with an interest in embedded and firmware design.
+I am a computer engineer with an interest in embedded design and robotics.
 My code bridges the real world with the digital world.
 I always get excited when I see my code cause physical world changes.
 In 2024, I completed my Master of Science in Electrical and Computer Engineering with a Concentration in Computer Systems and Software from Northeastern University.
 I enjoy coding in C, C++, and Verilog.

 <p style="text-align: center;"><img src="./img/me.JPG" width="550"/></p>